dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-1 Intel Vtune.md

 [TODO]: this section needs to be updated (moved from chapter 7).

 TMA is featured through the "[Microarchitecture Exploration](https://software.intel.com/en-us/vtune-help-general-exploration-analysis)"[^3] analysis in the latest Intel VTune Profiler.
-Figure @fig:Vtune_GE shows analysis summary for [7-zip benchmark](https://github.com/llvm-mirror/test-suite/tree/master/MultiSource/Benchmarks/7zip) [^4].
+Figure @fig:Vtune_GE shows analysis summary for the [7-zip benchmark](https://github.com/llvm-mirror/test-suite/tree/master/MultiSource/Benchmarks/7zip) [^4].
 On the diagram, you can see that a significant amount of execution time was wasted due to CPU `Bad Speculation` and, in particular, due to mispredicted branches.

 ![Intel VTune Profiler "Microarchitecture Exploration" analysis.](../../img/pmu-features/Vtune_GE.png){#fig:Vtune_GE width=90%}